Many students strongly link energy with movement and/or force

 Two complementary descriptions (11-14)

 It is important to recognise from the very outset that this description of the action of fuels, in terms of energy and energy stores, is theoretical or abstract in nature.
-It doesn't belong to discussion in the everyday, or lived-in world. ...
-We think it is helpful to make a clear distinction between the everyday description and the energy description.
+It doesn't belong to discussion in the everyday, or lived-in world.
+This resource discusses energy and energy stores in terms of the lived-in world.

 View Resource -